Midnight / Choice: Remixes

-As with all four singles off the first album there was a remix single of Midnight/Choice as well.
-Track 1 was the Sasha remix of Midnight that had appeared in place of the non-remix version of Midnight on early printings of the Midnight/Choice single.
+As with all of Orbital's first four singles, there was a remix vinyl single of Midnight/Choice, published a week later.
+Track 1 was the Sasha remix of "Midnight" that had appeared in place of the non-remix version of Midnight on the CD single.
 There was also a remix of Choice by British band Eye and I.

 Record cover design

 The record sleeve was designed by the usual Orbital collaborator Gavin Fultano (Fultano 90).
 The cover features a label diagram of a dissected eye.